-Antimicrobials are drugs used to kill microbes (germs).
+Antimicrobials are medicines used to kill microbes (germs).
 These germs include bacteria, viruses, fungi, and parasites.
 They can cause infections.

-Each type of germ has a type of medicine that will kill or treat it.
+Each type of germ has a type of medicine that will treat it.
 Examples include:

-Don't take antimicrobials when you don't need them, or "just in case."
-If you do, they may not work later when you do need them.
+Don't take antimicrobial medicines when you don't need them, or "just in case."
+These medicines have side effects that include vomiting, diarrhea, and yeast infections.
+And they may not work as well later when you do need them.

-Each time you take them, you are more likely to have some germs that aren't killed by the medicine.
-Germs that don't die can change and become even harder to kill.
-Some of these germs are so strong that they can't be killed by any medicine.
-These are called drug-resistant microbes.
-They can cause longer and more serious infections.
+Each time you take them, there's a risk that some germs aren't killed by the medicine.
+Those germs can change and become even harder to treat.
+Some of these germs are so strong that they can't be treated by any medicine.
+These are called antimicrobial-resistant microbes.
+They can cause more serious infections that last longer.

-These tougher germs can spread to family members, children, and coworkers.
+These tougher germs can spread to family, children, and coworkers.
 To treat them, you may need different, stronger medicines.
-Those medicines may have more side effects and may cost more.

 How can you take them wisely?